 Here, heatmaps quickly turn into "analytics theater."
 Analytics theater is when an analysis—via a graphical visualization, chart, graph, metric, ect.—dazzles your senses with signals indicating profound insights while in reality being either completely useless or so difficult to parse into action as to become useless.
-You can read more about "analytics theater" and false signals here.

 Most heatmap solutions ask you to configure complicated URL patterns and regular expressions to tell the system how to interpret interactions on a page-by-page level.

-Page Insights are resolution independent.
+Page Insights are resolution independent

-Page Insights take into account what’s on (or not on) the page.
+Page Insights take into account what’s on (or not on) the page

-Page Insights are actionable.
+Page Insights are visually compelling and actionable

-See here for an example of how you can run analysis using Click Maps.
+Click here for an example of how you can run analysis using Click Maps.

-Page Insights require zero configuration.
+Page Insights requires zero configuration